OS-Rain/RayE/README.md

     - Put the raw data files in `./data/mutag/raw`.

 ## Notes
-Because RayE-Sub needs to precalculate the resistance distance, it may take a long time to process data when you first run it.# RayE
+Because RayE-Sub needs to precalculate the resistance distance, it may take a long time to process data when you first run it.